 - 14 color options

-The Radio Flyer has evolved from a wagon to a 2-in-1 4 wheel scooter that makes it one of the best scooters for 2 year olds and other younger toddlers.
+The Radio Flyer has evolved from a wagon to a 2-in-1 four wheel scooter that makes it one of the best scooters for very young toddlers.

 Unlike most of the scooters listed, the Radio Flyer is a 4-wheel design and the handlebars turn.

 The (basically) all plastic design is a little frustrating to assemble and reconfigure.

 The wheels are also plastic, which makes this a better indoor scooter, than outside option; but can be used in either place.

 What we do like about it is the low price and turning capabilities.

 It easily concerts from sit to stand with the push of a button, and flip of the seat which snaps to the deck, so all of the parts remain together always.